-- Camas' water quality is adversely affected primarily dumping of pollutants and drainage-related sewage overflows into its lakes, streams, creeks, and other systems draining into the Washougal and Columbia Rivers. - Camas' water quality is also adversely affected by storm drainage runoff; nonpoint source discharges from streets, parking lots and other impervious surfaces; and construction site runoff.
+- Camas' water quality is adversely affected primarily dumping of pollutants and drainage-related sewage overflows into its lakes, streams, creeks, and other systems draining into the Washougal and Columbia Rivers. - Camas' water quality is also adversely affected by storm drainage runoff; nonpoint source discharges from streets, parking lots and other impervious surfaces; and construction site runoff. - 3.
+Federal, state and regional water quality regulations and programs cannot always anticipate or eliminate adverse impacts to water quality. - B. Policies. - 1.
+It is the city's policy to minimize or prevent adverse water quality impacts. - 2.
+For any project proposal which poses a potential threat to water quality in Camas, the responsible official shall assess the probable effect of the impact and the need for mitigating measures.
+The assessment shall be completed in consultation with appropriate agencies with water quality expertise.

-Commented [SF18]: These transportation policies can be found in the city's comprehensive plan or in Chapter 17.19.

-3. Federal, state and regional water quality regulations and programs cannot always anticipate or eliminate adverse impacts to water quality.

-- 1. It is the city's policy to minimize or prevent adverse water quality impacts. - For any project proposal which poses a potential threat to water quality in Camas, the responsible official shall assess the probable effect of the impact and the need for mitigating measures.
-The assessment shall be completed in consultation with appropriate agencies with water quality expertise. - 3.
-If the responsible official makes a written finding that the applicable federal, state and regional regulations did not anticipate or are inadequate to address the particular impact(s) of the project, the responsible official may condition or deny the project to mitigate its adverse impacts. - 4.
+- 3. If the responsible official makes a written finding that the applicable federal, state and regional regulations did not anticipate or are inadequate to address the particular impact(s) of the project, the responsible official may condition or deny the project to mitigate its adverse impacts. - 1.
 Mitigating measures may include, but are not limited to: - a.
-Use of an alternative technology: - b.
+Use of an alternative technology; - b.
 Reduction in the size or scope of the project or operation; - c.
 Landscaping; and - d.
 Limits on the time and duration of the project or operation.

-16.33.040 - PUBLIC FACILITIES.
+16.33.040 PUBLIC FACILITIES.